-Though the island of Mauritius was already recorded on charts since 1501 , it was during the 1600s that felling of trees actually started.
-Navigators would stop by the island and cut down the coveted ebony trees, famous for its high quality and resistance.
+Though the island of Mauritius was already recorded on charts since 1501 , it was during the 1600s that felling of trees started.
+Navigators stopped by the island to cut down the coveted ebony trees, famous for its high quality and resistance.
 With colonisation of the island by the Dutch in 1639, ebony trees were cut en masse for exportation.
-Eventually, the vision of agricultural development started with the introduction of the Java sugarcane from Java, Indonesia.
+Eventually, agricultural development started with the introduction of the Java sugarcane from Java, Indonesia.
 Land was cleared for this purpose but the project did not go through.
 Discouraged by the hardships that they were facing on the island, the Dutch left a mutilated Mauritius.
 During the 1700s, under the governor Mahe de Labourdonnais, clearing of forests resumed giving way to settlement and development.
 In 1835, Major Mackenzie Fraser drew a map of Mauritius showing that two-thirds of the island had still been left untouched.

 Common trees then were the Tambalacoque, Makak, Colophane, Natte, Sandal, Tatamaka, Pomme, Olive and Cannelle in the humid regions.
 Dry places were mostly dominated by Ebony, Benjoin and Puant.
 Lower canopy species included the Sagaye, Ronde, Fer, Lousteau and Clou amongst others.

-It was in 1864 that mass clearance of the jungle occurred to lay down railway tracks.
+It was in 1864 that mass forest clearance occurred to lay down railway tracks.
 The peak of deforestation culminated in 1871-72.
-Though there was a revolt against deforestation then, blind eyes were turned to the situation until the works were forced to stop in 1875 where only mountain flanks and river banks were spared.
-The situation became alarming as tree removal affected water supply directly.
+Though there was a revolt against it then, blind eyes were turned to the situation until the works were forced to stop in 1875 where only mountain flanks and river banks were spared.
+The situation became alarming as tree removal affected the water supply directly.
 As of 1880, only 3,568 acres of shabby virgin forest remained and an officer from India, Mr R. Thompson, was positioned to help repair the damage.
 He laid out plans for afforestation in particular places so as to secure water supplies for the British colony.
 Reconditioning of the natural woodland began and an additional 30, 200 acres of forest was planted.
 But the regeneration of species was greatly halted by